Artist Stories

 aerostatic-sculpture-paris-1957

-Another time, the whole exhibition was made of nothing – just the empty gallery with its white walls.
+Another time, his entire exhibition consisted of nothing but an empty gallery with white walls.
 The title read: “The Specialization of Sensibility in the Raw Material State of Stabilized Pictorial Sensibility.”

 transfer-of-a-zone-of-immaterial-pictorial-sensibility-to-dino-buzzati-paris-january-26th-1962

-Transfer of a Zone of immaterial pictorial sensibility to Dino Buzzati, Paris, January 26th, 1962.
-Source: https://www.yveskleinarchives.org/
+Transfer of Zone of Immaterial Pictorial Sensibility to Dino Buzzati, Paris, January 26, 1962.
+Yves Klein Archives

-As Klein later admitted: “Incredible as it may seem, I have actually sold a number of these pictorial immaterial states.”
-Years after his death, some perceived Klein as a refined master of color and innovator, the others as a charlatan.
-In that brief moments on the bank of Seine, he really was both at the same time.
+As Klein later admitted, “Incredible as it may seem, I have actually sold a number of these pictorial immaterial states.”
+Years after his death, some perceived Klein as a refined master of color and innovation, while others saw him as a charlatan.
+In those brief moments on the bank of the Seine, he managed to be both at the same time.
 Isn’t that brilliant?

-PS.
-If you wonder what Klein did with the rest of the gold:
+P.S.
+If you wonder what Klein did with the rest of the gold… below is one example.

 yves-klein-mg-44-e800-000-1-200-000-775x1024